durrantlab/dimorphite_dl/README.md

 What is it?
 -----------

-Dimorphite-DL 1.0 adds hydrogen atoms to molecular representations, as appropriate for a user-specified pH range.
+Dimorphite-DL adds hydrogen atoms to molecular representations, as appropriate for a user-specified pH range.
+It is a fast, accurate, accessible, and modular open-source program for enumerating small-molecule ionization states.

 Users can provide SMILES strings from the command line or via an .smi file.